 - Can I lighten up the sandwich?
 This isn’t a light dish in any way shape or form.
 That being said, you may use 2% milk or low fat half and half in place of heavy cream.
 You can also sub 2% Swiss to lighten it just a smidge.
 Think of it as a treat.

 - When choosing the best cheese think along the lines of specialty cheese for the filling.
 This is one moment in time that it’s good to stray from classic cheddar and go for classic Swiss or Gruyere cheese instead.

 - Can I fry Monte Cristo Sandwiches in advance?
 These sandwiches should be fried and eaten while warm they’re not ideal as a make-ahead option.
 That said, if you’re making several at one time and you don’t have a griddle, cook the Monte Cristo Sandwiches in a large skillet then place onto a baking pan.
 Keep warm in a 200°F oven while cooking in batches.

-Other Easy Sandwich and Slider Recipes to Enjoy
+More Easy Sandwiches and Sliders Recipes to Make

 There’s no wrong time of day to make a sandwich for a handheld meal or snack on the run.
 A few other sub and sandwich recipes you may enjoy: